dfury0/DazUDocs/docs/clothing_creation/clothing_general_guidelines.md

 Model for SubD.
 Daz Studio works well with subdivisions.

-Hold edges with extra loops if necessary
+Hold edges with extra loops if necessary.

 Retopologize simulated cloth to match Genesis mesh density.